elisacristof/dncs_project/README.md

 I chose to create a non resizable (`win.resizable(False,False)`) small (`win.geometry("330x200")`) window with a colored background (`win.configure(background="lightblue")`).
 #### Buttons
 In order to create the buttons I used the widget class Button, available in the tkinter package with the command `tk.Button()` (I imported tkinter as tk).
 To each button I assigned the corresponding master (the same for all of them: the window), texts, color (green and yellow) and functions (`increase`, `decrease` and `start`).
-To specify the location of each button I called the geometry manager `.grid()` and passed the row and column indices.
 #### General features
 To make them more visible and pleasing to the eye, I decided to increment the font size to 20 of both the buttons, `+` and `-`, and the label.
 For the `Okay` button I chose a smaller size: 12.
-To do so I used the command `*widgetname*.['font'] = font.Font(size=*fontsize*)` (I imported tkinter.font as font).
+To do so I used the Font class constructor `*widgetname*.['font'] = font.Font(size=*fontsize*)` (I imported tkinter.font module as font).
+To specify the location of each button and label I called the geometry manager `.grid()` and passed the row and column indices.

 ### Scipts commands
 Here there is a list of the commands used in the *shell scripts* (all preceded by `sudo` because every command has to be executed by the superuser):